monsterkrampe/crystal/exercises/concept/arys-amazing-lasagna/.docs/introduction.md

 ### Comments

-In Crystal [comments][comments] are written with the `#` character, followed by a space and then the comment.
+In Crystal, [comments][comments] are written with the `#` character, followed by a space and then the comment.
 Comments are used to document code.
-Comments are not executed by the compiler.
+The compiler does not execute comments.

 ```crystal
 # This is a comment